Victim (1961 film): British censor

-U.S. censor
+US censor

 In the United States, the Motion Picture Association of America's Production Code Administration, the film industry's self-censorship board that enforced the guidelines established by the Motion Picture Production Code, denied Victim its seal of approval.
 A spokesperson cited the film's "candid and clinical discussion of homosexuality" and its "overtly expressed pleas for social acceptance of the homosexual, to the extent that he be made socially tolerable".
 He noted that the subject of homosexuality was acceptable under the recently relaxed Production Code if handled with "care, discretion and restraint".

-The head of the U.S. distributor appealed the decision and announced the film would be released in February even if his appeal was denied.
-He described it as a "tasteful film on a delicate subject".
-A few years before the release of Victim, the filmmakers of Suddenly, Last Summer (1959) had persuaded the code censors to allow their film to use homosexuality as a plot device, but only by presenting it through cryptic innuendos, and film had to illustrate the "horrors of such a lifestyle".
+The head of the US distributor appealed the decision and announced the film would be released in February even if the appeal was denied.
+He described Victim as a "tasteful film on a delicate subject".
+A few years before the release of Victim, the filmmakers of Suddenly, Last Summer (1959) had persuaded the code censors to allow that film to use homosexuality as a plot device, but only by presenting it through cryptic innuendos, and the film had to illustrate the "horrors of such a lifestyle".
 Victim, in contrast, was deemed to be too frank in its treatment of homosexuality, and not initially approved by the censorship code.

-However, in 1962, the Hollywood Production Code agreed to lift the ban on films using homosexuality as a plot device.
+In 1962, the Hollywood Production Code agreed to lift the ban on films using homosexuality as a plot device.
 A few years later, the code was replaced by the MPAA film rating system, which introduced an age-appropriate classification system for films.
-As attitudes became more liberal, the rating classifications for the film were revised.

-When Victim was released on VHS in the U.S. in 1986, it received the PG-13 rating.
-When Victim was re-released in the United Kingdom, it was reclassified with the much milder PG/12 rating.
+As attitudes became more liberal, the rating classifications for the film were revised, and when Victim was released on VHS in the US in 1986, it was rated PG-13.

-Reception
+Release and reception

-Victim premiered at the Odeon Cinema in Leicester Square on 31 August 1961.
-The U.S. premiere followed at two theaters in New York on February 5, 1962.
+Victim premiered at the Odeon Cinema in Leicester Square on 31 August 1961, and its US premiere occurred on 5 February 1962 at two theaters in New York.
 It was the only British entry in the Venice Film Festival in 1961, where an Italian critic commented: "at last the British have stopped being hypocrites".